GitHub-Insight-ANZ-Lab/copilot-lab-mcp-server/labs/Creating Servers.md

 1. Add the following prompt to Copilot Chat in Agent mode:

 ```
-Add a tool to call the APOD API from NASA here: #fetch https://api.nasa.gov AND leverage the Typescript SDK: #fetch https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#tools
+Add a tool to call the APOD API from NASA here: #fetch https://api.nasa.gov AND leverage the TypeScript SDK: #fetch https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#tools
 ```

-This prompt will tell Copilot to retrieve the documentation for the API and for the Typescript SDK, which will provide guidance on setting up the tool and package correctly.
+This prompt will tell Copilot to retrieve the documentation for the API and for the TypeScript SDK, which will provide guidance on setting up the tool and package correctly.

 2. Review the code generated and test in the MCP inspector by running the following command: